 - Crawling– Crawling is great for developing the core muscles and so much more.
 You can make crawling games more fun with a tunnel.
 Put one toy or piece of a game or puzzle on one end of the tunnel and have your child crawl down to one end to get a piece and then crawl back down to the other end to put it where it goes.
 You can make learning spelling words fun by putting letters at one end of the tunnel.
 Another great way to incorporate this in to play time is simply by letting your children push cars or trains around while crawling on the floor to do so.

-- Pushing and pulling activities– Whether it’s pushing a grocery cart, toys, a laundry basket, helping to push baby brother or sister in a stroller, doing blanket pulls (on a smooth and level surface), pulling Trunki or other toys, a good old fashioned game of tug of war, or simply pushing or pulling a door to open it, these movements are great for working on those core muscles!
+- Pushing and pulling activities– Whether it’s pushing a grocery cart, toys, a laundry basket, helping to push baby brother or sister in a stroller, doing blanket pulls (on a smooth and level surface), pulling toys, a good old fashioned game of tug of war, or simply pushing or pulling a door to open it, these movements are great for working on those core muscles!

 Have fun this summer, and feel good that your kids are gaining valuable skills while playing and having fun!!